 The Sony MDRXB950B1 perform better than most Bluetooth headphones for latency and also support aptX.
 Unfortunately, even with the better than average latency, they won't be the most suitable headphones for gaming or watching high frame rate videos.

 The Sony MDR-XB950N1 is the noise cancelling variant of the MDR-XB950B1.
 These headphones are pretty much identical in terms of performance and look but with a slightly better battery life.
 They also have a decent latency performance although there will still be some syncing issues when gaming or watching a lot of video content.
 Unfortunately, their bass-oriented sound can overpower instruments and vocals which won't be for everyone even when you EQ them.
 The ear cups also do not fit as well on all listeners.
-See our recommendations for the best wireless over-ear headphones, the best wireless headphones and the best noise canceling headphones.
+See our recommendations for the best wireless headphones and the best noise canceling headphones.